dbashford/textract/README.md

 * `tesseract.lang`: A pass-through to tesseract allowing for setting of language for extraction. ex: `{ tesseract: { lang:"chi_sim" } }`

 ## Release Notes

+### 0.16.0
+* Added HTML extraction.
+* Added ability for extractors to register for specific extensions (not yet used).
+This handles cases where extensions (like `.webarchive`) do not have recognized mime types.

 ### 0.15.0
 * Addressed some lingering regex issues from previous release.